 ALSO READIstanbul police detain 26 suspected IS members Istanbul police detain 74 suspected Islamic State militants Istanbul police detain 36 suspected Islamic State militants Punjab Police inspector arrested for alleged links with drug traffickers Turkey detains 35 Istanbul officials over coup links: report

+This figure is believed to include those who have been blocked at Turkish airports.
 He also said Turkey had caught 5,000 IS suspects.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)